 Expenses: Volunteers will be reimbursed any expenses for travel requirements for any activities that are carried out as part of their Volunteering for Health role.

-Wellbeing: Staff will compete follow-up calls with volunteers to ensure that you are safe and happy with the arrangements for their role and that they are comfortable with the work that they are being asked to undertake.
+Wellbeing: Staff will complete follow-up calls with volunteers to ensure that you are safe and happy with the arrangements for their role and that they are comfortable with the work that they are being asked to undertake.

-Should any volunteer feel they need support through counselling or wellbeing sessions from a qualified professional
+Should any volunteer feel they need support through counselling or wellbeing sessions from a qualified professional.

 What are the benefits to volunteers?